krfreak/cwdt-faq/content/crafts/boots.md

 1. Make sure you have an open prefix.
 2. Craft Prefix cannot be changed in the suffix.
-3. Now Aisling to try to get a prefix
+3. Now use a Veiled Orb to try to get a prefix
 4. Unveil the prefix for Movement Speed

 If you don't get a Prefix from Aisling, you need to annul your Aisling suffix\